rapid7/metasploit-framework/kubernetes/README.md

 Running metasploit framework against Kubernetes enables pentesters to security test cluster components such as the API Server, as well as internal application components or micro-services.

-The installation chart (kubevenom) also offers to install & run a metasploit payload, that connects back to metasploit console.
+The installation chart (meterpreter) also offers to install & run a metasploit payload, that connects back to metasploit console.
 The payload can be deployed with different priviliges and permissions with respect to Kubernetes node hosting metasploit payload, as well as Kubernetes API server itself - see 'priviliges' section under values.yaml

 ```yaml